tlug/tlug.jp/README.md

 #### Automatic Build

 `./Test` should build and test the site, installing [Haskell Stack] if necessary.
+Stack will be installed to `~/.local/bin/`, but if it requires OS package dependencies that you don't have installed on your system you may be required to respond to a sudo password prompt for the package installer.

 #### Manual Build